 Scotch eggs cut in half on a board

-Runny yolk v’s firm yolk
+Runny egg yolk vs. firm egg yolk

 Scotch eggs are popular picnic food because they travel well and can be eaten at room temperature or even cold.
 A lot of Scotch eggs in pubs and restaurants and are served with a runny yolk (what is better than a warm runny yolk?)
 This is achieved by soft boiling the eggs so the yolks don’t overcook when they are fried.
 I like them both ways.

-How to make firm scotch eggs
+How to make runny scotch eggs

-Along with the Sausage Roll and sandwiches, the Scotch egg is also a very popular convenience food sold in most grocery stores and food shops across the UK.
+Along with Sausage Rolls and Sandwiches , the Scotch egg is also a very popular convenience food sold in most grocery stores and food shops across the UK.
 For me, homemade is far superior to store bought and if you’ve never bought them, don’t bother, make them yourself instead.
+I even eat them for breakfast eggs and sausage are breakfast items after all, just add ketchup.

 A fried Scotch egg that split while frying